nimmychristina77-png/Offline-First/README.md

 This project is my attempt at exploring that idea in a simple way.

 BEFORE LOGIN
-ENTER THE KEYWORD TO ENTER "ephimeral"
+ENTER THE KEYWORD TO ENTER "ephemeral"

 ## What it does
 - Add and manage items locally (works without internet)